cheatsnake/backend-cheats/README.md

         whois <host> # show info about domain registration ifplugstatus # detect the link status of a local Linux ethernet device iftop # show bandwidth usage
-        ethtool <device name> # show detalis about your ethernet device nmap # tool to explore and audit network security bmon # bandwidth monitor and rate estimator firewalld # add, configure and remove rules on firewall
+        ethtool <device name> # show details about your ethernet device nmap # tool to explore and audit network security bmon # bandwidth monitor and rate estimator firewalld # add, configure and remove rules on firewall